willnorris/willnorris.com/content/posts/2026/keycaps/index.md

 Almost all keyboards have uppercase letters on their keycaps, but I always find that a little bit too loud.
 So I went with lowercase letters throughout.
-Keycaps also often place letters in the upper left corner of the key (including Framework's keyboard), which is mostly a carryover from typewriter keys.
+Keycaps also often place letters in the upper left corner of the key (including Framework's keyboard, and which is maybe due to [ISO 9995]?).
 I find the centered letters like Apple uses far more pleasant.

 Since I was doing custom keycaps, this was also my opportunity to address another small thing that has bothered me about keyboards.